Treating Pain in Rural Australia

 Supporting a whole community change in pain education

-A one-time bike ride and educational outreach program will not be enough to make meaningful changes in the rural communities hit hard by the challenge of persisting pain.
+A one-time bike ride and educational outreach program is not enough to make meaningful changes in the rural communities hit hard by the challenge of persisting pain.

 We're in process of launching the Local Pain Educator Network, where we will give community-based champions the education (via UniSA) and the support via our mentoring program to run education programs in their communities.